Home > Analyses > Utilities > American Water Works Company, Inc.

 Financial Ratios

-Below is a summary table of key financial ratios for American Water Works Company, Inc. (ticker: AWK) over the last five fiscal years.
+The following table presents key financial ratios for American Water Works Company, Inc. (AWK) over the last five fiscal years, offering insights into profitability, liquidity, leverage, and valuation metrics:

 P/B4.304.713.612.602.35